iterative/dvc.org/content/blog/2022-07-26-iterative-studio-model-registry.md

 registry in a non-intrusive, no-code fashion **without modifying your ML training code**.
 This saves you hours of valuable time.

-## Create model versions and stages from any Git commit

-For registering versions, select the commit and provide the version number.
-To assign stages, select the version and provide the stage name.
-It is as simple as that.

 ## Collaborate across multiple projects

 A central dashboard of all your models facilitates transparency and discovery